pzemtsov/pzemtsov.github.io/_posts/2014-11-24-how-cache-affects-demultiplexing-of-e1.md

 ------------------

 Well, it isn't really very fast -- after all, speed reduced by more than three times due to cache misses.
 But it is faster than expected.
-Several factors contributed to this:
+My guess is that several factors contributed to this:

 - Both source and destination data is stored in continuous blocks.
 The cache lines are 64 bytes long, and these lines are read fully when any one byte inside the line is accessed.
 If that byte is the only one needed, the entire cache line